 When it comes to sarees, Banarasi silk sarees are the most popular.
 A woman's wardrobe is incomplete without a Banarsi saree.
 The Banarsi saree represents the culture of Varanasi, Uttar Pradesh.
 These Banarasi silk Sarees are known for their patterns and motifs.

 In older times, Banarasi sarees were symbols of royalty, and mostly royal women could wear them.
 It was crafted by using original gold and silver threads.
+And you can buy them in bulk at Banarasi Sarees Wholesale.

 2. Bandhani Saree from Gujarat